emberjs/rfcs/text/0567-use-and-resources.md

 {{use SyncDocumentTitle @title}}
 ```

-This helper will create and invoke the resource dynamically, with the same
+This helper will create and invoke the resource dynamically, and return its
-semantics as `@use`.
-Since helpers are always consumed, resources used with
-`{{use}}` will always be eager.
-If the resource definition itself were to
+`state` as its value.
+If the resource definition itself were to change, the
-change, the previous instance of the last resource is completely torn down, and
+previous instance of the last resource is completely torn down, and a new
-a new instance of the new resource is created.
-The `{{use}}` helper will return
+instance of the new resource is created.
-the value of the `state` getter on the resource.

 `{{use}}` will not attempt to resolve the resource, instead requiring the actual
 class (or other base implementation of the resource) to be passed as the first